 In other news… I was going to record a video this week.
 I have all my pieces made, my PDF companion guide made… and I was getting myself pumped up to do a video.
 But then my husband finally told me that my in-laws are visiting from California this week.
 So now we are going up the mountain to their cabin so our kids can play with their cousins.
 I can’t exactly record video with 6 kids running around.

-So I’ll be working on pieces for the other master class that I’m doing this month.
+So I’ll be working on pieces for the other pattern that I’m doing this month.
 This one won’t have a video, just a PDF, and it will be available in my shop at the end of the month.
 I have a lot of patterns that I’m trying to get through, and the list keeps growing.
 But I whittled my list down to two flowers that I wanted to make, and then let my Facebook and Instagram followers vote.
 The fancy gigantic Split-Tip Dahlia was the winner, so that’s the pattern I will be working on!
 I will be formatting it similar to my recent Moth Orchid pattern.
 This shading is very tricky, and I don’t want to overwhelm any newer french beaders (or those who don’t like doing lots of shading) who want to give the design a try, so I will be making an easier coloring pattern of the petals for the main part of the pattern.
 Then I will have close-up pictures in the back of sample petals, along with the bead colors I used from this dahlia for those who do want the advanced shading option.

 I will be publishing the rose pattern in September, though it won’t look exactly like this one.
 I want to make some adjustments, additions, and test out another idea to add to it, which is why this one made it into my final two.